Coal in Turkey: Residential heating and cooking

 Starting in the 19th century, stoves took the place of wood burning ovens in traditional Anatolian houses.
 For heating, every room had a stove with a stovepipe or chimney.
 After the late 1970s, coke was reserved for use in institutions such as schools, and the more polluting but cheaper coal was supplied to households.
 Imports of natural gas started in the late 1980s and by the 2020s the pipeline distribution network had been extended to over 80% of the population.
 However, due to energy poverty, some of those people still use coal and the resulting air pollution causes illness and premature deaths.
 Most buildings constructed since the late 20th century have gas heating, not coal.

 In the 2020s, in some provinces coal is still used for heating including public buildings, especially in rural areas, and even occasionally for cooking, although electricity and bottled gas are available everywhere.
-In 2019 TKI gave one and a half million tonnes of free coal to households with an average per person income less than one third of the minimum wage (less than 700 lira in 2020), even in neighborhoods which have piped gas.
+In 2019 TKI gave one and a half million tonnes of free coal (mostly from Alpagut Dodurga coal mine) to households with an average per person income less than one third of the minimum wage (less than 700 lira in 2020), even in neighborhoods which have piped gas.
 In winter 22/23 TKI distributed coal to schools and other educational institutions: this coal has to meet certain indoor heating air pollution limits.
 Indoor concentration of particulates is highest in the winter.
 Over three quarters of carbon monoxide deaths are due to stoves: almost 200 in 2017 mostly in poorer rural areas.